kagiko/vaultwarden-wiki/Which-container-image-to-use.md

 ## Reported compatibility table

 Please add your details here, if you're running the image on a hardware that is not already in the table.
-Note that some images mentioned here are no longer tagged like mentioned bellow.
+Note that some images mentioned here are no longer tagged like mentioned above.

 | Hardware used        | OS           | Docker architecture reported    | Image used          | Status | Notes |
 |----------------------|--------------|---------------------------------|---------------------|--------|-------|